groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/vdw-to-docx.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VDW"
+        - icon: "far fa-file-alt"
           title: " About VDW File Format"
           content: |
             VDW is the Visio Graphics Service file format that specifies the streams and storages required for rendering a Web drawing.
 A web drawing is a collection of drawing pages, shapes, fonts, images, data connections, and diagram update information that can be rendered as a vector or raster drawing.
-VDW files can be opened in Microsoft Visio as well but are primarily saved for use on web.
-Microsoft Visio offers the capability to convert Visio files to a number of different file formats including PNG, BMP, PDF and others.
+VDW files can be opened in Microsoft Visio as well but are primarily saved for use on the web.

           link: "https://docs.fileformat.com/web/vdw/"

     format:
         # format loop
-        - icon: "far fa-file-word-o"
+        - icon: "far fa-file-word"
           title: " About DOCX File Format"
           content: |
-            DOCX is a well-known format for Microsoft Word documents.
+            Docx is well-known format for Microsoft Word documents.
 Introduced from 2007 with the release of Microsoft Office 2007, the structure of this new Document format was changed from plain binary to a combination of XML and binary files.
 Docx files can be opened with Word 2007 and lateral versions but not with the earlier versions of MS Word which support DOC file extensions.

           link: "https://docs.fileformat.com/word-processing/docx/"